admin-shell-io/aas-specs/README.md

 The [XMI](https://de.wikipedia.org/wiki/XML_Metadata_Interchange) file for the [UML](https://de.wikipedia.org/wiki/Unified_Modeling_Language) metamodel [schemas/xmi](schemas/xmi/) ([XMI 2.1](https://www.omg.org/spec/XMI/2.1/About-XMI/))

+## Releases

+Currently, the following releases are available (see also the [releases](https://github.com/admin-shell-io/aas-specs/releases) section of this repository):
+* [3.0.1.RC01](https://github.com/admin-shell-io/aas-specs/releases/tag/v3.0.1.RC01) is a pre-release that solves a bug in the JSON schema of `3.0.RC01`
+* [3.0.RC01](https://github.com/admin-shell-io/aas-specs/releases/tag/v3.0.RC01) is a pre-release containing the schemes as contained by the document 'Details of the Asset Administration Shell - Part 1 - Version 3.0.RC01' [download](https://www.plattform-i40.de/PI40/Redaktion/EN/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V3.html)

 ## Contributing

 Feature requests, reports about inconsistencies, mistakes *etc.* are highly welcome!
 Please [submit a new issue]( https://github.com/admin-shell-io/aas-specs/issues/new ).